Chronobreak/Flixmix/README.md

 ## Walkthrough

   ### Search for movies and create a playlist.
-Name your playlist and reorder using draggable components.
+Name your playlist and reorder items using draggable components.
   ![Home Page](https://i.imgur.com/9VosCX8.jpg)

   ### Once your playlist is confirmed, you will be provided with a unique, shortened URL, used to access or share your playlist.